kihyunee/genomics_tutorial_repo/0_published_dataset.md

 ## Royer et al. 2021 E. coli BSI multicenter surveillance

 ### Opt for
-- *Large scale epidemiology* session
+- *Large scale epidemiology* session using already-assembled genomes
+- Raw reads are not available

 ### Original WGS data description
 - Target pathogen: E. coli from bloodstream infection cultures; all from Paris France; Collected in 2005 and 2016-2017.